Muriel-Salvan/AutoTest/README.md

 When modding a Bethesda game (Skyrim, Fallout...) there comes a time when the game becomes unstable.
 This unstability comes from the complex interactions different mods can have, and the difficulty in integrating those interactions, in terms of game objects' properties, scripting, files priorities.
 A lot of tools in the modding communities already tackle this issue by providing a lot of checks between mods and their files.
-Other tools also offer automatic patches to make mods integration easier.
+Other tools also offer automatic patches to make mods integration easier.<br>

 However some issues are too complex to be diagnosed only by looking at the esp files or the load orders.
 For such problems **the gamer has to test in-game**: load different locations, fly around a little bit, check NPCs interactions, etc...
-All those in-game tests are really time consuming, and some of those tests could be automated.
+All those in-game tests are really time consuming, and some of those tests could be automated.<br>

 The purpose of AutoTest is to **provide a simple in-game testing framework that can execute some of those tests automatically**.
-This can save hours of manual testing to have a better confidence in a game's stability.
+This can save hours of manual testing to have a better confidence in a game's stability.<br>

 The list of games that are eligible to this tool (non-exhaustive list):

 * Skyrim Special Edition - Tested successfully.
 * Skyrim - Not tested yet - Feedback welcome!
 * Fallout 4 - Not tested yet - Feedback welcome!